 Pure PetraTools Neem Oil

-Oil fungicides can serve as a non-chemical alternative.
+Oil can serve as a non-chemical alternative to other fungicides.
 Neem oil, such as this one from Petra, comes from the seeds of the neem tree and can be used as a pesticide as well.
 The active ingredient in neem oil, azadirachtin, is safe and gentle on the environment while also being a formidable defense against infections such as rust, black spot, leaf spot disease, and mildews.
 Find this organic oil fungicide on Amazon.

 - Lots of excellent reviews